remyShift/SAO_Chronicles_Launcher/README.md

 * [Nebula (Create Distribution.json)][nebula]

-The best way to contact the developers is on discord.
+The best way to contact the developers is on [discord].

 ---